iamhzq/Ping-Pong-Game/README.md

 # Game Overview
 In this Pong game, two players control paddles to keep the ball in play.
 The game includes:

-  a.
-Collision Detection with walls and paddles
+    - Collision Detection with walls and paddles
-  b.
-Scorekeeping for each missed ball
+    - Scorekeeping for each missed ball
-  c.
-Dynamic Difficulty as the ball speed increases with each successful paddle hit
+    - Dynamic Difficulty as the ball speed increases with each successful paddle hit

 # Features

-  a.
-Simple 2-player game with W and S keys for Player 1 and Up and Down arrow keys for Player 2.
+    - Simple 2-player game with W and S keys for Player 1 and Up and Down arrow keys for Player 2.
-  b.
-Realistic collision physics with walls and paddles.
+    - Realistic collision physics with walls and paddles.
-  c.
-Score tracking for each player.
+    - Score tracking for each player.
-  d.
-Speed gradually increases, adding to the challenge.
+    - Speed gradually increases, adding to the challenge.

 # Files
-  a. main.py: Main game loop.
+    - main.py: Main game loop.
-  b. paddle.py: Manages paddle creation and movement.
+    - paddle.py: Manages paddle creation and movement.
-  c. wall.py: Sets up boundary walls.
+    - wall.py: Sets up boundary walls.
-  d. score.py: Updates and displays the score.
+    - score.py: Updates and displays the score.

 # Installation